 How Long Will an EcoBoost Engine Last

-Like all Ford products, the EcoBoost is built Ford tough and is designed to last a long time.
-Both the 2.7 and the 3.5 engines are reported by many owners to reach well over 200 000 miles with only regular services and routine maintenance.
+Like all Ford products, the EcoBoost is built on Ford Tough and is designed to last a long time.
+Both the 2.7 Ecoboost and the 3.5 engines are reported by many owners to reach well over 200,000 miles with only regular services and routine maintenance.

 300 000 Mile EcoBoost